dnephin/dobi/README.rst

 If an image depends on a container the container will be run first.
 The container must exit before the image resource will be run.

-An image resource can not depend on a named volume.
+An image resource can not depend on a volume.

 Container